Druidry (modern): Definition

-Many Druids believe that the practices of the Iron Age Druids should be revived and modified to meet current needs.
+Many modern Druids believe that the practices of the Iron Age Druids should be revived and modified to meet current needs.
 In Ireland, some Druids have claimed that because the island was never conquered by the Roman Empire, the Iron Age Druids survived there and their teachings were passed down hereditarily until modern times, allowing modern Druids to reclaim them.
-Some Druids claim that they can channel information about the Iron Age Druids.
+Some modern Druids claim that they can channel information about the Iron Age Druids.

 Druidry has been described as a religion, a new religious movement, a "spiritual movement", and as a nature religion.
 It has been described as a form of contemporary Paganism, and on the contemporary Pagan spectrum between reconstructionism and eclecticism, Druidry sits on the latter end.
 Various Druidic groups also display influences from New Age movements and neo-shamanism.

 The Druidic community has been characterised as a neo-tribe, for it is disembedded and its membership is elective.

 Druidry has been described as a form of Celtic spirituality, or "Celtic-Based Spirituality".
 Scholar of religion Marion Bowman described Druidry as the "Celtic spirituality" par excellence.
 Some practitioners regard Druidry as a form of "native spirituality", and it displays an affinity with folk religions.

 In defining Druidry as a "native spirituality", some Druids seek to draw elements from other native religions, such as the belief systems of Australian Aboriginal and Native American communities.
 Practitioners differ in the levels of formality and seriousness that they bring to their adherence.
 Some groups use the word Druid for both male and female practitioners, eschewing the term Druidess for female followers.